John W. Hazelton

-John Wright Hazelton (December 10, 1814 – December 20, 1878), was an American Republican Party politician, who served in the United States House of Representatives for four years.
-He represented New Jersey's 1st congressional district for two terms from 1871 to 1875.
+John Wright Hazelton (December 10, 1814 – December 20, 1878) was an American politician.
+He was a member of the United States House of Representatives from Missouri.

-Early life and education
+Biography

 Hazelton was born in Mullica Hill, Gloucester County, New Jersey, on December 10, 1814.
 He attended the common schools and was a farmer.

-Political career

-He was a delegate to the Republican National Convention in 1856 and 1868.

-Congress

-Hazelton was elected as a Republican to the Forty-second and Forty-third Congresses, serving in office from March 4, 1871 to March 3, 1875.
+A Republican, Hazelton was a delegate to the Republican National Convention in 1856 and 1868.
+He was elected as a Republican to the Forty-second and Forty-third Congresses, serving in office from March 4, 1871 to March 3, 1875.
 During his second term, he was elected by a majority of over six thousand; at the time, it was the largest majority ever achieved in the district.
 He was an unsuccessful candidate for reelection in 1874 to the Forty-fourth Congress.

-Later career and death

-After leaving Congress, he returned to agriculture.

-He died near Mullica Hill on December 20, 1878, and was interred in Friends Cemetery in Mullica Hill.
+After leaving Congress, Hazelton returned to agriculture.
+He died on December 20, 1878, aged 64, in Mullica Hill.
+He is buried in Friends Cemetery, in Mullica Hill.